yasua006/Bootstrap/README.md

-- CSS framework, known as front end CSS framework
+- CSS framework, known as front end / client side CSS framework
 - Roses are red, violets are blue, arguably everybody loves the simplicity for modern UI/UX